Off Season Michigan Lawn Care

 Fertilize in the early Michigan spring.
 This helps your yard get a head start towards shaking off its long northern winter hibernation.
 You want to provide necessary nutrients which allow for common summer weather such as heat and exhausting drought conditions, which invariably slows the growth of your yard during the growing season.

 Aeration (again) is also good practice in the springtime for all the same reasons as before.
 It allows for air and moisture to penetrate deep down to the grass roots.
 There is one special concern to consider here, though, which is temperature related.
-Similar to the issues which surround crabgrass, if you don’t aerate before temperatures creep above 60 degrees you will invite weed seeds which can and will wreak havoc on your lawn.
+Similar to the issues surrounding crabgrass, if you don’t aerate before temperatures creep above 60 degrees you will invite weed seeds which can and will wreak havoc on your lawn.